-- 27.1 Due Diligence.
-The Bank conducts due diligence on the FI and its portfolio relevant to the Project to assess whether the FI is in a position to apply its existing or proposed ESMS and related environmental and social requirements with respect to the Bank-supported activities.
-Specifically, the Bank assesses: - (a) The ESMS, the adequacy of the FI's resources for its application to the Project and the FI's capacity and commitment, including implementation experience, as they pertain to environmental and social risks and impacts; - (b) Environmental and social risks and impacts associated with the FI's existing and likely future portfolio relevant to the Project, and the extent to which this portfolio includes activities equivalent to Category A or other Higher Risk Activities (see footnote 7 for a definition of Higher Risk Activities); - (c) Measures necessary to strengthen the FI's existing ESMS, if applicable, and related environmental and social requirements, and its capacity to implement them; and - (d) The type of financial instrument extended by the FI using the Bank funds to support beneficiaries. - 27.2 Eligibility Criteria for Bank Support.
+- (c) Measures necessary to strengthen the FI's existing ESMS, if applicable, and related environmental and social requirements, and its capacity to implement them; and - (d) The type of financial instrument extended by the FI using the Bank funds to support beneficiaries. - 28.2 Eligibility Criteria for Bank Support.
 The Bank requires the FI to apply appropriate criteria and procedures for the selection, assessment, approval and monitoring of Bank-supported activities.
-These criteria include, among others: (a) exclusion of any activity listed in the ESEL; (b) application of applicable ESSs to Higher Risk Activities;7 and (c) timely disclosure of environmental and social information on, and prior Bank approval of, Higher Risk Activities as described below in Section 27.3, Prior Approval of Higher Risk Activities and ESS 1, Section 21, Environmental and Social Information Disclosed under FI Projects.
+These criteria include, among others: (a) exclusion of any activity listed in the ESEL; (b) application of applicable ESSs to Higher Risk Activities;7 and (c) timely disclosure of environmental and social information on, and prior Bank approval of, Higher Risk Activities as described below in Section 28.3, Prior Approval of Higher Risk Activities and ESS 1, Section 21, Environmental and Social Information Disclosed under FI Projects.

-27.3 Prior Approval of Higher Risk Activities.
+28.3 Prior Approval of Higher Risk Activities.

-(a) For all Higher Risk Activities proposed for Bank financing, the Bank requires the FI to furnish its detailed environmental and social due diligence assessment and instruments for the Bank's prior review and approval.

-(b) If, following the Bank's review of a suitable number of Higher Risk Activities as in (a) above, the FI has demonstrated to the Bank's satisfaction that its assessment and management of the environmental and social risks of the Bank-supported activities are robust enough not to require the Bank's prior review and approval of all such activities, the Bank may instead require prior
+- (a) For all Higher Risk Activities proposed for Bank financing, the Bank requires the FI to furnish its detailed environmental and social due diligence assessment and instruments for the Bank's prior review and approval for inclusion in the Project. - (b) If, following the Bank's review of a suitable number of Higher Risk Activities as in (a) above, the FI has demonstrated to the Bank's satisfaction that its assessment and management of the environmental and social risks of the Bank-supported activities are robust enough not to require the Bank's prior review and approval of all such activities, the Bank may instead require prior review and approval of only a subset of such activities, such subset to include all Category A activities proposed for Bank support. - (c) As an alternative to the above paragraphs (a) and (b) of this Section, the Bank may ex ante exclude Higher Risk Activities from Bank support under the Project or retain the right to decline to participate in investments in such activities. - 28.4 Information on Other Activities.
+The Bank requires the FI to furnish to it, at the Bank's request, relevant environmental and social information for all activities for which the Bank does not require prior approval. - 28.5 Equity Funds.
+In FI Projects where the Bank provides financing for a private equity fund that invests in subfunds, and prior review and approval of Higher Risk Activities is not feasible, the Bank instead requires that the fund exclude investments in Higher Risk Activities or that the Bank retain the right to decline to participate in such investments.